DeepLearnI/demo-project/TUTORIAL.md

 *Estimated time: 20 minutes*

 Welcome to the Foundations trial environment!

+In this tutorial we'll go through the process of optimizing and serving a simple text generator model (similar to GPT-2) using Foundations.

 This trial environment provides you with a fully managed Foundations setup including:

-* ???
-GPUs
+* 5 GPUs
-* Foundations, TensorFlow, and Python scientific stack pre-installed
+* Foundations, TensorFlow, and the Python scientific stack (NumPy, pandas, etc) pre-installed
-* An in-browser IDE
+* A fully-featured in-browser IDE

-Keep in mind Foundations is infrastructure-agnostic and can be set up on premise or on cloud depending on your needs.
+_Keep in mind Foundations is infrastructure-agnostic and can be set up on premise or on cloud depending on your needs._

-In this trial we will start by taking a basic recurrent language model and using it to explore some of Foundations' most important features.
+In this trial we will start by some basic model code and using it to explore some of Foundations' most important features.

 This is what we'll achieve today:

-1. Without any Foundations-specific code at all, we will submit our code to be executed on a remote machine with a GPU
+1. Without any Foundations-specific code at all, we will submit our code to be executed on remote machines with multiple GPUs.

-1. We will then add our first lines of Foundations code to store metrics of our choosing
+1. We will then add our first lines of Foundations code to track and share metrics of our choosing.

-1. We will try to optimise our model using Foundations' hyperparameter search feature.
-We will see how Foundations can execute multiple jobs using all available computation resources, and can track all parameters and results in an experiment log, allowing for full reproducibility.
+1. We will optimise our model using Foundations' parameter and architecture search feature and see how Foundations can execute multiple jobs using all available computation resources.

-1. While doing this we will see how you can use Foundations to manage large i scale experimentation.
+1. We will then see how Foundations automatically tracks the parameters and results of all of these in an experiment log, enabling full reproducibility.

-1. Finally, we'll select the best model and show how easy it is to serve it.
+1. Finally, we'll select the best model and serve it to a demo web app.